uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 * to connect to a WiFi access point with credentials provided by the user on the UBOS Staff;

-* to automatically install and configure a site upon boot.
+* to automatically install and configure a :term:`Site` upon boot.

 The UBOS Staff is simply a standard USB flash drive whose name and directory layout follows certain conventions.
 A similar mechanism is available for virtualized machines.